-Kizomba is a social dance that has really only begun to gain notice in the United States in the last five years; most people had never heard of it before the New York Salsa Congress and DC Bachata Congress of August 2012.
+Kizomba is a social dance that has really only begun to gain notice in the United States since 2009; most people had never heard of it before the New York Salsa Congress and DC Bachata Congress of August 2012.
 So it’s no wonder there’s some confusion surrounding this wonderful dance.
 I’d like to set the record straight today – here are five lies you’ve been told about kizomba, and the truth!

 In fact, kizomba is a dance from Angola.
 It is absolutely an African dance.
 The music we dance to, also called kizomba, comes from a long tradition of semba music that encountered influences from Caribbean zouk and new electronic sounds in the late ’70s and early ’80s.
 The motion and steps of kizomba are a clear descendent of semba dancing, but evolved to suit the music of kizomba.

 You might also like So You Think You Can Dance Afrohouse

 We’ve already established kizomba’s origins, so let me explain where this myth is coming from.
 First, when introducing a new dance form, it can be helpful to compare it to something to give people a frame of reference.
 People often say, “Kizomba is like African tango.”

 Indeed, kizomba has a very close connection through the torso and couples wrap their arms quite far around each other.
 Also, as in tango, the upper body is in some ways dissociated from the movement of the legs.

 Furthermore, kizomba doesn’t have one or two basic steps that are repeated throughout the dance.
 We teach “three basic steps” but these are more of a jumping-off point than a basic pattern.
 Instead, like Argentine tango, kizomba has a large vocabulary of steps that can have any number of counts (1, 2, 3, 4, 5, 6, 7, 8, 9…) and which can be fitted together without having to look for a “1” or “2” to start on.